In Hunter Biden tax investigation, IRS agent requests whistleblower protections from Congress to talk about "political considerations"

 Chris Clark, an attorney for Hunter Biden, declined to comment.
 President Biden has previously said he was not involved in his son's business dealings, and there has been no evidence that has emerged to refute this.

-Lytle sent the letter to seek the protective whistleblower status that would allow his client to make further disclosures about what his lawyer said would indicate "that typical steps that a law enforcement investigator would take were compromised because of political considerations."
+Lytle sent the letter to seek legal protections that would allow his client to make further disclosures about what his lawyer said would indicate "that typical steps that a law enforcement investigator would take were compromised because of political considerations."

 Lytle spent 25 years as a white collar prosecutor handling a range of cases, including on complex tax matters.
 While a career employee at the Justice department, he had been assigned to briefly work in the Trump White House, but indicated his limited role in the administration has no bearing in this matter, and neither he nor his client are motivated by politics.
 Lytle would not tell CBS who is paying the agent's legal bills saying, "I really don't wanna get into the specifics of his situation."